elizabethdaly/pands-project/README.md

 ![Summary statistics Iris-versicolor](VersicolorStats.jpeg)
 ![Summary statistics Iris-virginica](VirginicaStats.jpeg)

-Another way to look at the ststistics per species is to use Pandas groupby() to group the data by species name, and obtain statistics about each variable.
+Another way to look at the ststistics per species is to use **Pandas** groupby() to group the data according to species name and obtain statistics about each variable.

 Mean(cm)  | SepalLength | SepalWidth | PetalLength | PetalWidth
 ----------|-------------|------------|-------------|------------